stardog-union/stardog-blog/content/posts/draft-2017-stardog-in-5.md

 +++
-title = "Stardog Apps in 5 Easy Pieces" date = "2017-03-18"
+title = "Stardog Apps in 5 Easy Pieces" date = "2017-03-22"
 categories = ["tutorial", "java"] author = "Greg Coluni" draft = true discourseUsername = "gcoluni"
 +++

-With all the great things going on at Stardog, we wanted to take a step back and introduce new users to Stardog database.
-A great way to get started is to work through a series of code specific blog posts which will walk you through a set of key use cases.
-In this first post of the series, we will walk you through creating a client application that communicates with Stardog.
-In this post, we will:
+Stardog makes the Enterprise Knowledge Graph fast and easy.
+Let's see how easy it is to create a client application that communicates with Stardog using Java and Gradle.
+Our five easy pieces:

 1. Download and Install Stardog
 2. Create a Java project with Gradle
-3. Build a Database
+3. Build a database
 4. Import data into the database
 5. Query and update the database

 ## 1. Download and Install Stardog

 Obviously the first thing that we need to do is download and install Stardog.
-We recommend installing Stardog on a Linux platform and will detail that here.
-If you would like to install on Windows, the instructions are available at http://docs.stardog.com/#_windows.
+We will use Linux here; OS X would be very similar.
+If you would like to install on Windows, the instructions are available http://docs.stardog.com/#_windows.

 1. The Stardog download is located at http://stardog.com/#download.
 2. Next, we have to tell Stardog where its home directory (where databases and other will be stored) is located